-In consultation with our partner practices, we will design a comprehensive co-management plan that will guide each patient not only from preoperative counseling to surgery, but all the way through postoperative recovery.
-By creating this plan cooperatively, we and our partners guarantee patients will have excellent treatment experiences and achieve optimal results.
+In consultation with our partner practices, we will design a comprehensive co-management plan that will guide each patient who requests co-management of their case not only from preoperative counseling to surgery, but all the way through postoperative recovery.
+By creating this plan cooperatively, we and our partners guarantee those patients will have excellent treatment experiences and achieve optimal results.

 Generally speaking, benefits for the co-managing doctor include:

 - Learning about new advances through continuing education courses.

 What Are the Responsibilities of the Co-Managing Doctor?

 Healthcare providers interested in co-managing patients with Swagel Wootton Eye Institute should be prepared to take responsibility for the following tasks:

 - Educate patients on the benefits of co-management for their individual case.